Active Learning-Based Optimization of Hydroelectric Turbine Startup to Minimize Fatigue Damage: Introduction

-Stress levels experienced by hydroturbines during startup are closely linked to the trajectory in terms of guide vane opening and rotational speed \citep{Cepa_Alic_Dolenc_2018, Mukai_2022}.
-The guide vane opening sequence is parameterized and ensures that the turbine reaches synchronous speed while respecting specific operational requirements.
-Optimization of startup sequence parametrization can be approached through experimental reduced-scale model tests \citep{Seydoux2024, Schmid2022} and on-site campaigns \citep{UNTERLUGGAUER2020, Cepa_Alic_Dolenc_2018}.
 Model testing allows for cost reductions and exploration of a wide variety of startup scenarios without the access and time constraints encountered in prototype tests.
 However, the transposition of turbine mechanical responses during startup from model to full-scale remains a significant challenge, and no rigorous methodology has been established to date.
 In contrast, prototype measurements provide insights into the real mechanical behavior of full-scale turbines.
 However, these measurements are challenging and costly for hydroelectric operators due to time constraints and the harsh environment in which hydroelectric turbines operate, which often leads to the rapid degradation of strain gauges.
 Therefore, startup optimization must rely on the limited data acquired during short, dedicated measurement campaigns.

-\cite{Gagnon_Jobidon_Lawrence_Larouche_2014, Gagnon2016} presented the results of such campaigns, highlighting the effects of startup sequences on blade stresses.
+Gagnon et al., in 2014 \citep{Gagnon_Jobidon_Lawrence_Larouche_2014} and 2016 \citep{Gagnon2016}, presented the results of such campaigns, highlighting the effects of startup sequences on blade stresses.
 Based on their results, they defined optimal startup scenarios in terms of stress levels.
 However, these scenarios are mainly derived through trial-and-error processes and expert experience, leaving the potential for further optimization untapped.
 While optimization may be performed post-campaign using a virtual sensor approach \citep{Gagnon_Pham_Mai_Favrel_2023}, the results cannot be validated without a subsequent experimental campaign.